oneoffcoder/python-dothis/source/index.rst

 One-Off Coder
 =============

 One-Off Coder is an educational, service and product company.
-Please visit us online to discover how we may help you achieve life-long success in your personal coding career or with your company's market objectives.
+Please visit us online to discover how we may help you achieve life-long success in your personal coding career or with your company's business goals and objectives.

 - |Website_Link|
 - |Facebook_Link|